 What will we cover?

-Topics: shopping for food; working hours and daily routine; talk about your family; likes and dislikes
+Topics: routine; shopping for food; working hours; talking about families; likes and dislikes

-Grammar: direct pronouns; reflexive verbs; adverbs of frequency; the comparative, past tense.
+Grammar: direct pronouns; reflexive verbs; adverbs of frequency; past tense.

 What will I achieve?